quicwg/base-drafts/draft-ietf-quic-transport.md

 The Packet Number field is set to a randomized value.
 The server SHOULD send a packet with a short header and a packet number length of 1 octet.
 Using the shortest possible packet number encoding minimizes the perceived gap between the last packet that the server sent and this packet.
-A server MAY use a different short header type, indicating a different packet number length, but a longer packet number encoding might allow this message to be identified as a stateless reset more easily using heuristics.
+A server MAY indicate a different packet number length, but a longer packet number encoding might allow this message to be identified as a stateless reset more easily using heuristics.

 After the Packet Number, the server pads the message with an arbitrary number of octets containing random values.